munificent/craftinginterpreters/book/methods-and-initializers.md

 But *always* executing those as separate operations has a significant cost.
-Every single time a Lox program accesses and invokes a method, the runtime heap-allocates a new ObjBoundMethod, initializes its fields, then pulls them right back out.
+Every single time a Lox program accesses and invokes a method, the runtime heap allocates a new ObjBoundMethod, initializes its fields, then pulls them right back out.
 Later, the GC has to spend time freeing all of those ephemeral bound methods.